-If you are used to having a lot of salt in your food, first focus on getting rid of all the junk food in your pantry.
-Switch to a light salt or try adding your favorite spices to your food to add flavor.
-Avoid making drastic changes as this may make your new health choices less sustainable.
+If you are used to having a lot of salt in your food, focusing on getting rid of all the junk food in your pantry will help.
+You may also switch to a light salt or try adding your favorite spices to your food to add flavor.
+Make sure to avoid making drastic changes to your dietary patterns as this may make your new health choices less sustainable.

-Salt intake and improper timings often sit at the base of what could be wrong with your fitness process on a daily basis.
+Salt intake and improper timings often sit at the base of your fitness process on a daily basis.
 The longer the issue persists, the worse it starts faring for you.
 You would always have a positive side of switching to a healthier and organic diet, and also by cutting down an unnecessary amount of salt (processed or unprocessed foods), especially for snacks and junk foods.